imliuyzh/CGuard/README.md

 A combination lock written in C which allows users to create single-use passwords in a session.
 A video of the application can be found [here](https://youtu.be/XeMv6YNShyc).

 ## Running the Application
-### Built With
-+ Microchip Studio
+CGuard is written with Microchip Studio.
 It is highly recommended to run and develop this application under Windows due to minimal problems.
 A detailed list of the components used can be found [here](https://www.ics.uci.edu/~givargis/courses/cs145/resources/Material.pdf).

 ### Steps
 1. Assemble the physical components according to the schema and images of physical circuits below.